oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/scaling.md

   ...
 ```

 Alternatively, you can specify a default `replicas` value for all the clusters.
-If you do this, then you don't need to list the cluster in the domain resource (unless you want to customize another property of the cluster).
+If you do this, then you don't need to list the cluster in the Domain (unless you want to customize another property of the cluster).
 ```
 spec:
   ...